 Attorney Jeremy Hayes is a member of the American Association of Premier DUI Attorneys and has special training in using the National Highway Transportation Safety Administration (NHTSA) training manuals to evaluate Hall County DUI investigations, identify the improper administration of field sobriety testing, and use that information to build your defense.

-At Spaulding Law, we see it as our duty to our clients to devote that kind of time to the defense of every DUI case we take on.
+At Spaulding Law, we see it as our duty to our clients to devote that kind of time to the defense of every case we take on.
 It’s how we would want our defense attorney to work for us if we were on the client’s side of the table, and we believe it is the best way to defend DUI cases.

-As a result, that time investment is built into the fee structure at our firm, and it is why we candidly acknowledge we are likely not going to be your cheapest option for DUI defense.
+As a result, that time investment is built into the fee structure at our firm, and it is why we candidly acknowledge we are likely not going to be your cheapest option for defense.
 But we also believe that with so much at stake in a DUI or BUI, your investment in your own defense and your own future is always worthwhile.

 What If I Was Arrested For DUI In Flowery Branch Or Oakwood?

 Because Municipal Courts do not conduct jury trials, all cases made by the Gainesville Police, Flowery Branch Police, or Oakwood Police are transferred to Hall County State Court when a “not guilty” plea is entered, and a jury trial is demanded.
-Selecting the court that is most favorable for resolving your case can be critical to your defense.
+Selecting the court that is most favorable for resolving your case can be critical to your representation.

 The Municipal Court prosecutor has as much authority to reduce or dismiss your charge as the county Solicitor’s Office does, and at times they may be open to considering defenses or problems with the case early on.

-How To Fight BUI Charges
+How To Fight BUI Charges In Hall County